eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Bitset Types
 """"""""""""

-Bitset types are defined using the :code:`<bitset>` tag with mandatory attribute :code:`name`.
+Bitset types are declared using the :code:`<bitset>` tag with mandatory attribute :code:`name`.
 Bitset inheritance may be configured setting optional attribute :code:`baseType`.
-At least one bitfield child must be defined using :code:`bitfield` tag.
+At least one bitfield child must be declared using :code:`bitfield` tag.

 Bitfield elements require mandatory attribute :code:`bit_bound` with the number of bits managed by the bitfield (maximum 64 bits).
-Optionally, attributes :code:`name` and :code:`type` might be defined.
+Optionally, attributes :code:`name` and :code:`type` might be declared.
 An anonymous bitfield (attribute :code:`name` not set) is not accessible and serves as padding between named bitfields.
 The :code:`type` attribute can ease bitfield management explicitly setting an integer type that handles the bitfield.